 One of my favourite things is a few of the leadership programs we run with a global financial services client.
 Teams of senior leaders work on a real project with a social enterprise client to achieve the learning outcomes – and deliver meaningful value with the client at the same time.
 A massive thanks to Jess Williams for originally getting me involved.
 I get to collaborate with the awesome Hannah Miller from Sefa Partnerships on a couple of them too.

-These workshops, programs, and coaching sit in my happy place at the intersect of design thinking and social entrepreneurship.
+These workshops, programs, and coaching sit in my happy place at the intersect of design thinking, social innovation, and wellbeing.

 I’m proud to be a founding board member and treasurer of the Social Enterprise Council of NSW & ACT (SECNA), which we started in 2019.
 We’re the member-led peak body representing social enterprise in NSW & ACT.
 It’s great to see the community growing with over 150 members.
 Many more exciting things to come, including Brisbane/Australia hosting the Social Enterprise World Forum in 2022.